 Every man, woman, and family wants to be settled and successful.
 They want to be securely planted and prosperous into the future.
 They want to increase and improve over time.
 But wickedness of any kind, continued in, will cause a person or family to decay and disappear.
 Only godliness can preserve and establish a man or family permanently.

 Eli was Israel’s high priest.
 His family could have been priests forever.
 But he would not stop his perverse sons.
 What did the Lord say?
-“For I have told him that I will judge his house for ever for the iniquity which he knoweth; because his sons made themselves vile, and he restrained them not” (I Sam 3:13).
-See also I Samuel 2:27-36 and I Samuel 3:1-18.
-If you are not a proactive and strong father to command your family, you are going down.
+“For I have told him that I will judge his house for ever for the iniquity which he knoweth; because his sons made themselves vile, and he restrained them not” (I Sam 3:13; 2:27-36; 3:1-18).
+If you are not a proactive and strong father to command your family and enforce godliness, you are going down.

-David was the neglected eighth son, but the Lord rooted Saul out and established David and his sons as the dynasty in Israel.
-His Son sits on the throne of the universe today!
+David was the neglected eighth son, but the Lord rooted King Saul out and established David and his sons as the royal dynasty in Israel.
+His Son sits on the throne of the universe today.
 God said to David, “And thine house and thy kingdom shall be established for ever before thee: thy throne shall be established for ever” (II Sam 7:16).
-Read II Samuel 7.